 Also known as: 2-Propenamide, Acrylagel, Amresco Acryl-40, BRN 0605349, EINECS 201-173-7 (+8 more)

 ACRYLAMIDE (CAS 79-06-1) is a cosmetic cosmetic ingredient functioning as Not Reported.
 NOAEL 0.5 mg/kg bw/day (cross-referenced against ToxValDB ECHA IUCLID); EU Regulation 1223/2009 status: restricted, max II/681; GHS signal word DANGER.
 Industrial safety data is also available in the chemical safety database.
-Same-CAS public records also appear in industrial chemical safety and pharmaceutical data.
+Same-CAS public records also appear in industrial chemical safety, pharmaceutical, and food safety data.

 Auto-generated CPSR Part A draft with source citations